Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Conclusion

 \section{Conclusion}

 The application of nonlinear analog operations in MIMO receivers was considered.
 A receiver architecture consisting of linear analog combiners, implementable nonlinear analog operators, and few-bit threshold ADCs was designed, and the fundamental information theoretic performance limits of the resulting communication system were investigated.
-Furthermore, circuit-level simulations, using a 22 nm FDSOI CMOS technology, were provided to show the implementability of the desired nonlinear analog operators with practical power budgets.
+Furthermore, circuit-level simulations, were provided to show the implementability of the desired nonlinear analog operators with practical power budgets.

 \begin{appendices}